tarmac/browsercms/doc/features/design_integration.md

 * Fonts for Dashboard table headers/menus are just less bold than in design.
 * Icons for:
     - Links
+    - Visual Indicator for a section/page can't be editted.
+(Currently just removing the buttons) -

 ## Sitemap

-- Disable access to sections for editors without permissions.
+- Add page/section to selected item
+- Remove filters (feature for later)
+- Check performance

 ## Tasks